selimober/edx_haskell/README.md

-# EdX Haskell Course Environment
+# edX Haskell Course Environment

-This is my vagrant/puppet setup for the [Haskell course](https://courses.edx.org/courses/DelftX/FP101x/3T2014/courseware) in EdX by Erik Meijer
+This is my vagrant/puppet setup for the [Haskell course](https://courses.edx.org/courses/DelftX/FP101x/3T2014/courseware) in edX by Erik Meijer

 It's by definition an opinionated setup: